 The modern age of the Manitou & Pikes Peak Railway began with the requisition of railcars from the Swiss Locomotive Works in Winterthur, Switzerland.
 In the early 1960's, as tourism began to increase in Colorado, the Railway needed additional equipment, but the General Electric Company was not interested in the project.
 With that in mind, Mr. Thayer Tutt, President of the Railway, traveled to Switzerland to arrange for modern railcar acquisitions.

 The first units to arrive from Switzerland were Nos.
 14 and 15, which were put into service in 1964.
 They proved so successful that soon after, the Railway ordered two more nearly identical units, Nos.
 16 and 17.
 These Swiss railcars are self-contained units, powered by two Cummins diesel engines mounted underneath the seating area.
 As with the GE locomotives, they are diesel-electric trains.
 Generators driven by the diesel engines provide the power to traction motors for the ascent.
 For the descent, the diesel engines are shut down and the traction motors work as generators.
-The electric power generated is then consumed by resistor banks on the roof of the railcars.
+Heat is disippated by resistor banks on the roof of the railcars..

 As an adjunct to the arrival of the first big Swiss railcars, new switches were installed along the line.
 Prior to 1976, trains departed the Manitou Depot only three times a day in the summer.
 The equipment needed to transport the passengers at the depot was brought down from the shop, loaded up, and arrived with the train at the summit.
 With the addition of new sidings at Minnehaha and Windy Point, trains can now run up to eight times per day and pass along the line.
 Now, trains depart in mid-summer, every eighty minutes, from 8:00 am until 5:20 pm.